This page uses javascript to help render elements, if you have problems please enable javascript.

 You are now inside the main content area

-WAC LIAISONS - Certificate
+WAC LIAISONS - Certificates

 Overview

 CSUF values writing and the ways writing can enhance learning in any class.
-To support faculty and staff interested in teaching with writing, the WAC LIAISONS Program is offering a WAC LIAISONS Certificate through the FDC.
-This certificate program will familiarize candidates with WAC LIAISONS theory and practice and enable them to incorporate meaningful writing assignments into their courses.
+To support faculty and staff interested in teaching with writing, the WAC LIAISONS Program is offering a WAC Certificate through the FDC.
+This certificate program will familiarize candidates with WAC theory and practice and enable them to incorporate meaningful writing assignments into their courses.

 Deadline

-The annual deadline for WAC LIAISONS Certificate portfolios is the first Friday of October; email them to wac@fullerton.edu.
+The annual deadline for WAC Certificate portfolios is the first Friday of October; email them to wac@fullerton.edu.

 Eligibility